Connect with us

 I know this is a pain because every time someone wants something installed, they will need the person with local admin rights to install the software; however, this is a significant step for protecting your computer systems from a breach.

-For information on how to remove local admin rights from a version of the operating system, search Google – for example, “how do I remove local admin rights from Windows 7?
+For information on removing local admin rights from a version of the operating system, search Google – for example, “How do I remove local admin rights from Windows 7?

 2. Patch Your IT Systems

-Baddies are constantly scanning computer systems around the world for vulnerabilities – this is an automated process so you may think no one cares about your business or you’re too small to be discovered but that’s not the focus for the baddie.
-Any system can be of value – from stealing IP to using your system to host a web server for questionable or even illegal purposes.
+Baddies are constantly scanning computer systems worldwide for vulnerabilities – this is an automated process, so you may think no one cares about your business, or you’re too small to be discovered, but that’s not the focus for the baddie.
+Any system can be of value – from stealing IP to using your system to host a web server for questionable or illegal purposes.

 A monthly patching schedule is what most businesses adopt where it’s not so regular that it causes constant disruption to your BAU processes but not so long that it increases the risk of a breach.
 Ideally, install a critical security patch quickly.